CynoctisDEV/Soda-AudioManager/README.md

 ### 1.Download

 - Download the plugin.
-- Extract the contents into the addons folder within your Godot project.
+- Extract the contents into your disc.

 ### 2.Install/Activate